A Tuber of a Gourd

 In July 2021 a friend of mine told me I should sponsor a prize for a drag competition they hosted at a local bar, the Chez Est, so I offered $225 toward styling a single wig as a grand prize along with a small wig maintenance kit that was to be curated for drag queens (FYI: the kit was dismissed later on), and I would deliver the finished wig/prize to the bar for the winner to pick up.

-For context, $225 was how much it would cost just to style out most drag wigs minus the cost of the wig, so this amount didn’t include the cost off the wigs since some queens could have wanted double stacks and that is twice as much material, but not always twice as much time/work.
-Plus, my pockets at the time were only so deep and there were limits to my generosity.
+For context, $225 was how much the average styling would cost just for most drag wigs and the cost of the wig itself is variable.
+This amount specifically didn’t include the cost off any wigs since some queens could have wanted double stacks and that is twice as much material, but not always twice as much time or work.
+Plus, my pockets at the time were only so deep with a new business and there were limits to my available generosity — I could afford fronting the service costing and my friend was aware of that.

 I sent my friend the email with my prize offer and I was supposed to hear back from the owner, John.